 troy heritage trial elementary I like this school there very organized and treat every student fare.

 Troy Heritage Trail School is a public elementary school in Channahon.
 The principal of Troy Heritage Trail School is Mr. John Munch.
-528 children attend Troy Heritage Trail School and are mostly White, non-Hispanic; Multiracial; and Hispanic.
+528 students attend Troy Heritage Trail School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
 2% of the Troy Heritage Trail School students are "limited in English proficiency."
-11% of the 528 students here are classified as "economically disadvantaged", and 40% are paying reduced lunch prices.
-The ratio of students to teachers at Troy Heritage Trail School is 19:1.
+11% of the 528 students here are classified as "economically disadvantaged", and 40% get reduced lunch prices.
+The student to teacher ratio at Troy Heritage Trail School is 19:1.
 Thomas Jefferson Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.2%||0%|